hm-lang/core/proposals/README.md

     # here we define a `renew` method, so the parent `reset` methods
     # become hidden to users of this child class:
     ;;renew(): null
-        # can refer to parent methods using class name:
+        # can refer to parent methods using the `UpperCamelCase` class name:
-        animal;;renew(Name: "Cat-don't-care-what-you-name-it")
+        Animal renew(Name: "Cat-don't-care-what-you-name-it")

     ::speak(): null
         print("hisss!")